JoramKeijser/JoramKeijser.github.io/_posts/2022-01-30-manifolds.md

 A second lesson is that identifying a role for neural constraints is only the first step.
 The second step is to understand the mechanism causing the constraint.
 This was possible in the butterfly, because it is a relatively simple and well-studied model organism.
 Determining mechanisms of neural constraints might also require a model organism that is more experimentally accessible than, for example, a primate.

-A final takeaway is that the analogous phenomena of low-d patterns in neural space and organismal/phenotypic space interact.
-The brain's structure (phenotypic space) influences its activity (neural space).
-Conversely, the brain's activity can influence its evolution by shaping behavior.
+Finally, it might be interesting to consider how the analogous neural and evolutionary phenomena interact.
+For example because the brain's structure (phenotypic space) influences its activity (neural space), and, conversely, because the brain's activity can influence its evolution by shaping behavior.

 ### Acknowledgements